StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 Chrome 109 makes the HDR -> SDR process to a 16 bit + zero copy process, which improves the accuracy of PQ Tone-mapping on Windows platform, thus the problem of the insufficient contrast ratio for HLG has been also solved, and the video memory usage has been reduced by about 50%.

 Chrome 110 solves the problem of incomplete static metadata extraction.
-It supports the extraction of static metadata from both the bitstream and the container, thus the max content light level issue has been solved, and at this point all HDR issues have been resolved.
+It supports the extraction of static metadata from both the bitstream and the container, thus the max content light level issue has been solved, and at this point all HDR issues should have been resolved.

 ## How to verify certain profile or resolution is supported？